 Thanks to the beautiful weather, visiting beaches, dog parks and public outdoor areas is going to be a regular part of your routine.
 Having the sunny weather to explore in will help you and your dog get all the benefits of frequent fresh air.
 Don’t forget to take lots of photos at your favorite dog-friendly places.
 You’ll want to remember these early days.

 Getting your new canine best friend during the warmer months makes bathtime a breeze.
 The kids can get into the action and suds Rover up in the backyard or you can all hop into the pool or a nearby body of water for a swim.
 Having a clean dog makes everyone happy and keeps everyone healthy.
 Playing fetch along the shoreline leads to a natural tendency for water exploration and many dogs like to swim during their fetch routine.

 Many obedience classes take place outdoors.
 Lots of organizations offer evening summer classes which are ideal for those who are working during the day.
 The perfect weather will help you make the most of this bonding and educational experience.

-Like we said, now is the perfect time to bring a new Goldendoodle into the family.
+Like we said, spring is the perfect time to bring a new Goldendoodle into the family.
 The entire family will enjoy these warm months even more with a loving and loyal dog along for the picnics, camping trips and everyday fun in the sun.